waku-org/pm/ROADMAP.md

 Last remains of *Direct Message Reliability* milestone.

-Once delivered, the the reliability of the Waku protocols will be maximised when used with decentralised light push and filter service nodes;
+Once delivered, the reliability of the Waku protocols will be maximised when used with decentralised light push and filter service nodes;
 in mostly offline or frequently disconnected environments (mobile, laptop).

 This may include some bandwidth overhead that can later be optimized when rolling out enhanced end-to-end reliability strategies.